Skip to contents

 The convenient way to present results calculated as described is the comparison plot and differential plot (Woods’ plot).

-Aggregation of values is inspired by the article by Keppler and Weis (doi: 10.1007/s13361-014-1033-6).
+Averaging of the deuterium uptake values is inspired by an already published solution (Keppel and Weis 2015).
 This process can be conducted of any deuterium uptake variation - fractional or absolute, with theoretical or experimental control, single-state or differential.

 wk=1MaxUptakekn1MaxUptakek w_k = \frac{\frac{1}{MaxUptake_k}}{\sum_n \frac{1}{MaxUptake_k}} The weights are normalized: